 Not only does ProStart provide job skills, it instills confidence and teaches goal-setting, teamwork, and other key life skills.
-It also helps to correct the low wage aspect, since ProStart students often command a higher starting wage than young people without experience or training, notes Hanson.
+It also helps to correct wage discrepancies, since ProStart students often command a higher starting wage than young people without experience or training, notes Hanson.

 The organization, which has been serving the hospitality industry since 1964, has an educational fund providing scholarships to Alaska residents who would like to pursue culinary arts or hospitality management degrees at the college level.

 “Most of these students attend UAA, UAF, or another in-state school, but some also attend universities in the Lower 48.
 Currently we have scholarship recipients attending UNLV, Brown, Gonzaga, Johnson, and Wales and other institutions,” says Hanson.

 Alaska CHARR also provides certified food protection manager training using the nationally-accredited food safety training ServSafe Food Safety Program.
 The group works with the National Restaurant Association on an apprenticeship program to train more chefs and hospitality industry managers.